Averagess/bitcollector-dashboard/README.md

 # bitcollector-dashboard
-Admin dashboard for bitcollector-bot and bitcollector-server with this an admin can edit players data.
+Admin dashboard for bitcollector-bot and bitcollector-server, with this an admin can edit players data.